-Below is a map outlining the new recycling bin collection schedule.
-The city has been split into two areas labelled ‘Week 1’ and ‘Week 2’, which indicate the week in which your recycling will be collected.
-Please note that the day of collection will not change; for example, if your collection day is a Monday, it will continue to be on a Monday, however, your recyclables will be collected fortnightly, in either Week 1 or Week 2 (see calendar for dates).
+Below is a map outlining the recycling bin collection schedule.
+The city is split into two areas labelled ‘Week 1’ and ‘Week 2’, which indicate the week in which your recycling is collected.
+See calendar for dates.

-All general waste will continue to be collected as per the existing schedule.
+All general waste is collected weekly as per the existing schedule.
 If you have any queries about the changes, see the frequently asked questions or call the city on 9387 0921.

 Frequently asked questions

-Why is the city moving to comingled recycling collected fortnightly?
+Why is the city making changes to waste services?

-The city is moving to comingled recycling collected fortnightly to maximise cost efficiency, fall in line with other Western Metropolitan Regional Councils and comply with the Australian Standards.
-The decision was resolved in the ordinary council meeting on 25 October 2016.
+The city is making changes to maximise cost efficiency, bring it in line with other Western Metropolitan Regional Councils and comply with the Australian Standards.
+The decision to review the service was resolved in the ordinary council meeting on 25 October 2016.